 Beyond Advocacy into Education

-DenseBreast-info.org was developed as a comprehensive, medically-sourced educational tool.
-Our mission is to objectively inform “dense breast” conversations occurring as a result of advocacy efforts.
+DenseBreast-info.org (DBI) was developed as a comprehensive, medically sourced educational tool.
+Our mission is to objectively inform “dense breast” conversations between patients and health providers.

 Advocacy raises awareness.